Introduction: The 90-Day Blind Spot

 The Psychological Toll on Business Owners

 We must acknowledge the immense psychological weight of being behind on your books.
 It creates a persistent background anxiety that drains your creative energy.
-Every time you log into your bank, every time you talk to your CPA, you feel a pang of guilt.
+Every time you log into your bank, every time you talk to your CEO, you feel a pang of guilt.
 My goal is to completely remove that anxiety.
 You hand the mess to me, and I hand you back a pristine, perfectly balanced set of financial reports.

 Why Automation Won't Save You Now